Spotlighted Artist - Tommy James and The Shondells

 James' idols, guitarist Troy Shondell.
 The same year, they recorded the Jeff Barry/Ellie Greenwich song,

-"Hanky Panky" (originally a B-side by The Raindrops).
-James' version sold respectably in Michigan, Indiana
+"Hanky Panky" (originally a B-side by The Raindrops.
+James' version sold respectably in Michigan, Indiana and

 Two years later, a Pittsburgh radio station unearthed the